 After: C# 14

-keyword to create an "extension type."
+You can now use the extension keyword to create an "extension type."
 The syntax is cleaner and makes the intent clearer.

 public extension ChannelExtensions